sparsell/spendless-backend/README.md

 How to use Spendless:

 The first time you open the app, you will see there is no goal set.
 Enter a goal amount in the space provided.

 Now, start logging the times when you spent less (than you could or would have).
 Each amount will be added to the total.
 You can also add a description.

 When you reach your goal, you can celebrate!

+<a href src="https://github.com/sparsell/spendless-frontend">Spendless Frontend</a>